1fixdotio/angularjs-demo-theme/README.md

 12. [When Page Not Found In Your AngularJS WordPress Theme](https://1fix.io/blog/2015/05/03/page-not-found-angular-wordpress-theme/): A good developer should always keep an eye on error responses from the application.
 Let’s start with the popular “page not found” error and see how to deal with it.

+13. [Improving Your AngularJS WordPress Theme With A Service](https://1fix.io/blog/2015/05/26/service-angularjs-wordpress-theme/): The first tutorial we talk about AngularJS `servcies`.
+We'll introduce how to **share data between controllers** by creating a new `service` called `WPService`.

 **More content to go.
 Stay tuned.**

 ## Contact